-Not many may know, but there are different ways to uninstall a program in Windows 10/8/7.
-You can uninstall programs using the Control Panel and navigating to the Programs & Features applet, or you can use the Program’s own uninstaller, which you can find in the Program folder, should the need to do so, ever arise.
-But if the program’s entry is missing in the Control Panel or the Uninstaller is not available, or these ways do not work for some reason, you can also use the Windows Registry.
+Not many may know, but there are different ways to uninstall a program in Windows 11/10/8/7.
+You can uninstall programs using the Control Panel and navigating to the Programs & Features applet, you can use Windows Settings or you can use the Program’s own uninstaller, which you can find in the Program folder, should the need to do so, ever arise.
+But if the program’s entry is missing in the Control Panel, Settings or the Uninstaller is not available, or these ways do not work for some reason, you can also use the Windows Registry.

 Uninstall programs using Registry